Lenovo Yoga: Lenovo IdeaPad Yoga 11

-The Yoga 11 is powered by a quad-core Nvidia Tegra 3 that runs at a maximum clockspeed of 1.3 GHz and features an integrated graphics processor.
+The Yoga 11 is powered by a quad-core Nvidia Tegra 3 that runs at a maximum clock speed of 1.3 GHz and features an integrated graphics processor.
 The Tegra 3 is also found in numerous Android-based tablets.
 2 GB of RAM comes standard.
 This relatively small amount of RAM is sufficient due to the reduced memory requirements of Windows RT applications.
 The Yoga 11 was sold with solid state drives in 32 GB and 64 GB capacities.
 The Yoga 11 ran the Windows RT operating system.
 Microsoft Office 2013 ships pre-installed.
 Like all Windows RT devices, the Yoga 11 cannot run software designed for earlier versions of Windows, only apps designed for the new Metro interface are compatible.

 The Lenovo IdeaPad Yoga 11 was released in late 2012.
 It was discontinued on July 17, 2013 due to the poor sales of Windows RT devices.

 2013

 ThinkPad Yoga

 The ThinkPad Yoga has a "backlit" keyboard that flattens when flipped into tablet mode.
 This is accomplished with a platform surrounding the keys rises until level with the keyboard buttons, a locking mechanism that prevents key presses, and feet that pop out to prevent the keyboard from directly resting on flat surfaces.
 Lenovo implemented this design in response to complaints about its earlier Yoga 13 and 11 models being awkward to use in tablet mode.
 A reinforced hinge was required to implement this design.
 Other than its convertible form factor, the ThinkPad Yoga is a rather standard ThinkPad device with a black magnesium-reinforced chassis, island keyboard, a red TrackPoint, and a large buttonless touchpad.
 The first model was powered by Haswell processors from Intel, and SATA-based SSD or hard drives were both options on this model.
 It has a 12.5-inch IPS touchscreen with 1080p resolution.
 The screen was designed for use with an optional pen-style digitizer.